Beacons

 Status: Operational

 FSK CW.
-Nice waveform shaped (no hard edges) 500Hz shift @ 10 wpm ish . -shift is Fc-250Hz, + is Fc+250Hz, so you want to tune an USB receiver maybe 600Hz low to hear it.
+Nice shaped waveform (no hard edges) with 500Hz shift at a speed of approximately 10 wpm.
+Negative frequency shift is Fc-250Hz, positive is Fc+250Hz, so tune a USB receiver maybe 600Hz low to hear it.